unnynet/unnynet-docs/docs/data_editor/advanced/environment.md

 However there are situation when you might need to change something in the **Production** environment.

 Let's say you have already published your game and your users are playing in the **Production** environment.
 Then you find some bug in the balance, which you want to fix asap.
 Your team has already prepared tons of changes in the **Development**, so you can't migrate everything to the **Production** without updating the build.
 So the solution here is to switch to the **Production** environment in DE, fix your balance and Deploy the changes.
 That's it!
-Just don't forget to make the same changes in the **Developement**.
+Just don't forget to make the same changes in the **Development**.

 ### Data Migration

-In the Environment section you can migrate you data
+In the Environment section you can migrate your data
 1. From **Development** to **Stage**
 2. From **Stage** to **Production**

 When you start a migration process, there are many things are happening.
 For example when you transfer the data from Dev to Stage, under the hood is happening:
-1. [Deploy](/data_editor/advanced/deploy) is called for **Development**.
+1. [Deploy](/data_editor/deploy) is called for **Development**.
 2. All the data is transferred from **Dev** to **Stage**, overriding all the changes made in **Stage** before.
-3. [Deploy](/data_editor/advanced/deploy) is called for **Stage**.
+3. [Deploy](/data_editor/deploy) is called for **Stage**.

 It means that if you want to send all the data from the **Dev** to **Prod**, you just need to transfer the data from **Dev** to **Stage** and then to **Prod**.
 You don't need to Deploy anything afterwards.
 That was already made during the migration.